awsdocs/aws-lambda-developer-guide/doc_source/lambda-java.md

 The `Hello` class has a function named `handleRequest` that takes an event object and a context object\.
 This is the [handler function](java-handler.md) that Lambda calls when the function is invoked\.
 The Java function runtime gets invocation events from Lambda and passes them to the handler\.
 In the function configuration, the handler value is `example.Hello::handleRequest`\.

-To update the function's code, you create a deployment package, which is a ZIP archive that contains your function code\.
+To update the function's code, you create a deployment package, which is a \.zip file archive that contains your function code\.
 As your function development progresses, you will want to store your function code in source control, add libraries, and automate deployments\.
 Start by [creating a deployment package](java-package.md) and updating your code at the command line\.

 The function runtime passes a context object to the handler, in addition to the invocation event\.
 The [context object](java-context.md) contains additional information about the invocation, the function, and the execution environment\.
 More information is available from environment variables\.